SkyJam99/MyGitProject/README.md

 Create a new GitHub repository for your Python project, name it “MyGitProject”.
 Decide on the repository structure, including branches.
 For this project you can use the ReadMe file to write your project details and description.

-5. Coding Tasks: (IN PROGRESS)
+5. Coding Tasks: (COMPLETED)

 Identify specific coding tasks for the project.
 Divide the problem into smaller parts and assign these parts to different group members.
 Each member will be responsible for coding their assigned task.

-6. Version Control Workflow:
+6. Version Control Workflow (COMPLETED):

 Establish a basic version control workflow using GitHub.
 This includes creating branches for each task, making commits, and merging changes.

-7. Collaborative Coding:
+7. Collaborative Coding (COMPLETED):

 Each group member should contribute to the Python project by working on their assigned coding tasks.
 Collaborate using pull requests, code reviews, and comments to ensure high-quality code.